VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 **Related**: [Account](#Account)

 ## Keosd
-keosd is the component that securely stores Antelope keys in wallets. keosd = key + eos
+keosd is the component that securely stores Antelope keys in wallets.

 ## KYC
 Know Your Customer